 Eligibility for the Supplemental Nutrition Assistance Program (SNAP) is determined by a household's gross income, net income, and size.
-To qualify for SNAP, families must meet specific income and asset limits:

 Each month, participants receive SNAP benefits based on their eligibility.